hturnbull93/portfolio/README.md

 In `src/index.scss`:

+- Switched to css variables on root to allow these to be easily accessed elsewhere.
 - Added Headings reset.
 - Added individual headings font scaling with clamp.
 - Added max width and absolute font size to paragraphs.

+In `src/components/navbar.jsx`:

+- Added activeClassName prop to Link to style the active links.

 In `src/components/navbar.module.scss`:

 - Added standard pattern of flex row for an unordered list within the nav.
 - Flex end to push it to the right.
+- Added link hover styling.
+- Added style for the active links.

 <!-- Links -->